scarletstudio/scarletstudio.github.io/_blog/s22-apply.md

 ## Job Search Resources

 We want to help you succeed in your job or internship search!
-That is why Scarlet Data Studio has a special model: we do not select interns until the end of the semester, that way we can provide resources to help you find a job or internship elsewhere before the summer arrives.
+That is why Scarlet Data Studio has a special model: we do not select interns until the end of the semester.
+Instead, [we provide resources](../jobsearch) to help you find a role that fits your interests.

-Once you apply to Scarlet Data Studio, we will share self-study guides with you to help you search for other roles that match your interests.
-If your search is successful, you can get an offer from another program even before the semester ends!
+If your search is successful, you can get an offer from another organization even before the semester ends!
 And if despite all your efforts you are not able to get another internship, you will still have a chance to join Scarlet Data Studio.

 ## Internship Overview